top of page

 Blackwater is hazardous and includes any water from sewage.
 This can be from toilets, sewage lines, or floodwaters.
 Raw sewage contains urine and feces.
 All raw sewage is contaminated with microbes and many pathogens (viruses, mold, bacteria, fungi), which cause human disease.

-According to the National Library of Medicine, sewage water may contain millions of bacteria per milliliter (.033814 ounces).
+According to the National Library of Medicine, sewage Exposure water may contain millions of bacteria per milliliter (.033814 ounces).
 With five milliliters in a teaspoon, that means there are billions of high-risk biological pollutants posing a significant threat to our health from just an overflowing toilet.

 Black water can also include soil, heavy metals, chemicals, and petroleum products which might pose health risks to people and pets.